alexflint/process-isolation/README.md

 try:
     x = my_dict['xyz']
 except KeyError:
-    print 'The dictionary has no
+    print 'The dictionary does not contain xyz'
 ```

 Under the hood, each of these calls involves some shuttling of data